ModellingWebLab/WebLab/README.md

 $ gulp
 ```

-By default, `gulp` will build the static files and keep watching for changes.
-To just build, use `gulp build`.
+By default, `gulp` will just build the required static files.

+`gulp watch` will watch the files for changes and rebuild when necessary.

 ### Run unit tests